Heat measurement of quantum interference: The studied system

 In our setup, the volume and electron phonon constant of the Cu absorber are estimated to be $\Omega = 2.5 ~\textrm{x} ~10^{-20} ~\mathrm{m^{3}}$ and $\Sigma= 2 ~\textrm{x}~ 10^9~\mathrm{WK^{-5}m^{-3}}$\cite{Giazotto2006,PhysRevLett.55.422}, respectively.
-The temperature of phonon bath is $T_0\sim~50~\text{mK}$, and the background parasitic heating is $P_{\textrm{e}}\sim2~\text{fW}$ that saturates the bath temperature to $T_\text{b}\sim 130~\text{mK}$.
+The temperature of the phonon bath is $T_0\sim50\text{mK}$, and the background environment heating is $P_{\textrm{e}}\sim2~\text{fW}$ which saturates the bath temperature to $T_\text{b}\sim 130~\text{mK}$.
 Additional parasitic heating is present when we apply the driving field through the flux bias line, where the signal couples directly to the Cu absorber.
-Details of the layout and fabricated device can be found in Supplementary Information I. Experimental DC and RF setups are provided in Supplementary Information II and III.
+Details of the layout and measured device can be found in Supplementary Information I. Experimental DC and RF setups are provided in Supplementary Information II.

 The resonator is also weakly coupled to a probing feedline for RF spectroscopic characterization of the device.
-The RF transmission measurement is performed by injecting a microwave signal to RF-1 and measuring the output from RF-2.
-Typical one-tone and two-tone characterizations are performed to measure the qubit-resonator spectrum as a function of the applied static external flux in the absence of driving.
-The results are shown in Fig.~\ref{fig:1}(f-g) fitted by the Hamiltonian of Eq.~\eqref{HamQRM} (red dashed line).
-The blue dashed line is the simulation with extra non-linear terms included, see in Supplementary Information IV.
-We obtain the parameters $\Delta = 4.708~\text{GHz}$, $I_\text{p} = 76.61~\text{nA}$, $f_{\text{r}} = 7.025~\text{GHz}$, and $g = 420~\text{MHz}$, which is in the strong coupling regime.
-The estimated static photon-relaxation rate to the bath is $\Gamma_{\downarrow}^{\text{b}}=~5~\text{MHz}$ which is small compared to the other frequencies of the system.
+The RF scattering spectroscopy $|S_{21}|$ is performed by injecting a microwave signal to Port-1 and measuring the output from Port-2.
+Typical one-tone and two-tone characterizations are performed to measure the qubit-resonator spectrum as a function of the applied static external flux $\Phi_{\text{ext}}$ in the absence of time-dependent drives term $A_{\text{d}}\sin{(2 \pi f_{\text{d}}} t)$.
+The results are shown in Fig.~\ref{fig:1}(g-h) fitted by the Hamiltonian of Eq.~\eqref{HamQRM} (red dashed line).
+The blue dashed line is the simulation with extra non-linear terms included, see Supplementary Information IV.
+We obtain the parameters $\Delta = 4.708~\text{GHz}$, $I_\text{p} = 76.61~\text{nA}$, $f_{\text{r}} = 7.025~\text{GHz}$, and $g = 420~\text{MHz}$, which is in the strong coupling regime ($g/f_{\text{r}}\sim6\%$).
+The estimated static photon-relaxation rate to the bath is $\gamma\approx7~\text{MHz}$ which is small compared to the other frequencies of the system.
 This justifies the weak coupling assumption between the bath and the quantum system.
 Detailed spectroscopic characterization results are provided in Supplementary Information IV.